 Why did you decide to join this network?

-In my view, near-death experiences (and other spiritually transformative experiences) have titanic ramifications for both our personal and collective existence.
+Near-death experiences (and other spiritually transformative experiences) have titanic ramifications for both our personal and collective existence.
 I created this network to serve as a clearing house for the best, most credible, educational, and inspiring stories, videos, books, reports, and related materials.
-It is also intended to be a place where people who've had NDEs (and related experiences) -- and people who haven't -- can ask questions, and meet others who have a passionate interest in these very important topics.
+It is also intended to be a place where people who've had NDEs (and related experiences) -- and people who haven't -- can meet one another, share experiences, compare notes, and join together to help create a new, more spirit-filled world.

 Great site with a wealth of information.
 Because of a couple of pressing projects, I haven't been able to spend too much time looking at all of it and I will be leaving on a trip at the end of the month.
 As soon as I get back, I hope to have more time to fully explore the site.
 Just a couple of unrelated thoughts off the top of my head.